Rice12-Tracker/nrf52_pyfuzz/README.md

 1. Build AFL++&unicorn_mode with ./build.sh
-2. At pyfuzz, fuzzing with ./run.sh argument
+2. At pyfuzz, fuzzing with ./run.sh dirname
-3. It will fuzz argument.py and save output at argument_output
+3. It will fuzz dirname.py with dirname_input and save output at dirname_output